needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/index.md

 * The Poke Point visual in the Poke Interactor prefab in the Starter Assets sample does not hide with the controller model when the **Hide Controller On Select** property is enabled on the direct/ray interactor.

+* The XR Poke Interactor setting **Click UI On Down** currently only works when interacting with uGUI (Unity UI) components.
+Future support for UI Toolkit is planned.

 * Single-pass instanced rendering is not supported when using Shader Graph shaders on the Built-in Render Pipeline.
 This affects shaders included in the sample assets, including the Hand Interaction Demo.
 (A symptom of the issue is that one eye renders incorrectly.)
 If your project uses the Built-in Render Pipeline, you can avoid the problem by taking one of the following actions:

    * Switch to [multi-pass rendering](xref:SinglePassStereoRendering).
 (Performance of multi-pass rendering is typically much worse than single-pass.)